-- 6. A competitive supplier who files an application for relief pursuant to subsection 1 shall conduct at least one meeting concerning the application, which must include the following parties: - (a) The Commission; - (b) The Consumer's Advocate; - (c) Representatives from each public safety answering point that is located within the area for which relief is sought; and
+- 44 A competitive supplier who files an application for relief pursuant to 45 subsection 1 shall conduct at least one meeting concerning the application, which 46 must include the following parties: - (a) The Commission; - (b) The Consumer's Advocate; - 49 (c) Representatives from each public safety answering point that is located 50 within the area for which relief is sought; and 51 - (d) Each local law enforcement agency whose jurisdiction includes, in whole or in part, the area for which relief is sought.

-(d) Each local law enforcement agency whose jurisdiction includes, in whole or in part, the area for which relief is sought.
+Not later than 120 days after receiving an application filed pursuant to subsection 1, the Commission shall, in collaboration with the applicant, schedule and conduct at least one consumer session in each county in which is located, in whole or in part, any area for which relief is sought under the application.
+The Commission shall provide notice of the consumer session in accordance with regulations adopted pursuant to NRS 703.320.

-- 7. Not later than 120 days after receiving an application filed pursuant to subsection 1, the Commission shall, in collaboration with the applicant, schedule and conduct at least one consumer session in each county in which is located, in whole or in part, any area for which relief is sought under the application.
-The Commission shall provide notice of the consumer session in accordance with regulations adopted pursuant to NRS 703.320. - 8.
-A competitive supplier that is relieved of its obligation and status as a provider of last resort pursuant to this section shall not apply for, and is not entitled to receive, any money from the fund to maintain the availability of telephone service for any area for which relief has been granted pursuant to this section, except for money for the provision of lifeline service, as the term is defined in NRS 707.450.
+8. A competitive supplier that is relieved of its obligation and status as a provider of last resort pursuant to this section shall not apply for, and is not entitled to receive, any money from the fund to maintain the availability of telephone service for any area for which relief has been granted pursuant to this section.